suztomo/gcloud-mcp/README.md

 ## 🛠️ Local Development

-For more information regarding install the repository locally, please see [development.md](doc/DEVELOPMENT.md)
+For more information regarding installing the repository locally, please see [development.md](doc/DEVELOPMENT.md)

 ## 🧰 Available MCP Tools